10 things to look for in a business travel credit card

 6. Airport lounge access

-Many cards provide welcome offers to new cardmembers.
-Introductory offers often include opportunities to earn additional points or temporary lower introductory APR periods.
+Many cards provide welcome bonus offers to new cardmembers.
+Introductory offers often include opportunities to earn additional points or temporary lower introductory annual percentage rate (APR) periods.

-Travel perks will depend on the card.
+Travel features will depend on the card.
 Some cards may provide:

 - Access to a travel portal where cardmembers can redeem rewards for travel